New to WordPress

 mike:teZphNj2fKlrN

-If you are familiar with Linux, .htpasswd can be created with htpasswd which come in httpd tools.
+If you are familiar with Linux, .htpasswd can be created with htpasswd utility which comes in httpd tools.

 htpasswd -nb username password > .htpasswd

-Default apache configuration prevents access of any .htaccess file so if you can access .htaccess with browser, you should write few more lines in .htaccess placed in document root.
+Default apache configuration prevents access of .htaccess file so if you can access .htaccess, you should write few lines more in .htaccess file:

 # The following lines prevent .htaccess and .htpasswd files from being